UN chief condemns 'suicidal' shelling around Ukrainian nuclear plant - KESQ

 It was the second time in as many days that the plant was hit.
 Ukraine and Russia have traded blame for both attacks.

-The Russian-backed authorities in the nearest city — Energodar — claimed that a Ukrainian missile landed within 400 meters of one of the plant’s reactors.
+The Russian-backed authorities in the nearest city — Enerhodar– claimed that a Ukrainian missile landed within 400 meters of one of the plant’s reactors.
 The city was seized by Russian forces at the same time as the power plant.

 “Tonight, the armed formations of Ukraine struck with a Uragan 220 mm rocket missile cluster rocket,” the local authority claimed, according to Russian state news agency RIA Novosti.